 In all but a few rare cases, Australian stock market apps will only design their applications for Android and iOS devices.
 This does make sense when you consider that less than 1% of mobile phones are backed by an alternative operating system.
 As such, if you’re on Windows or Blackberry – you might be disappointed.

-In addition to this, we should note that some stock market apps work better on a particular operating system.
+In addition to this, we should note that some share trading apps work better on a particular operating system.
 For example, while one app might work in a seamless manner on Android phones, this might not be the case with iOS.
 As such, a good starting point is to read the reviews on your respective app store.

 Note: Stock apps for Android and stock market apps for iPhone should always be downloaded directly from the respective broker’s website.
 In doing so, you can be 100% sure that you are downloading the official app and not an imitation.